Since its founding in 2004, Facebook has grown to be a massive force in advertising, media, and our culture.

 Once you add a few similar pages to your “Pages to Watch” list, you will be able to click on the page names and see which posts did well on their page.

-Now that you can see what worked for your competitors, you have to leverage that information to engage your audience.
+Now that you can see what type of content marketing strategy worked for your competitors, you have to leverage that information to engage your Facebook followers and increase your organic reach.

 Here is how to do it: